 The versatility of nature, from forests and rivers to beaches, can get our brains pumping with fresh ideas.
 Nature is very patient with us, letting us work at our own pace and allowing thoughts to arise naturally.
 All stimuli present in nature, both positive and negative, can provoke emotions and sensations crucial for coming up with new ideas.

 Teaches us patience

 Waiting for a package to arrive, standing in line at the store, and dealing with traffic: what do these do?
 Make us angry and impatient.

 Nature teaches us the value of patience and even gives us a taste of it.
 The outdoors is a prime example of why we should take things slower.
 Flowers slowly blossom, seasons take months to transform, and nature gradually shifts.
 It proves to us that time is what’s needed to evolve.

 Without patience, we allow stress and discontentment to rule our lives.
 Patience is key!

-Having lower blood pressure may allow us to lead longer and healthier lives in the long-run.
-While detrimental for everyone, high blood pressure is harmful to pregnant women and those with poor diets and exercise habits.
+Having lower blood pressure may allow us to lead longer and healthier lives in the long run.
+While detrimental for everyone, high blood pressure is particularly harmful to pregnant women and those with poor diets and exercise habits.
 Thus, deciding to get closer to nature is one solution to a healthier body and life – and it’s free!